What is an innovation challenge?

 Awarding

 The key thing to successful innovation activities is the intrinsic motivation to participate.
-Still, the external motivators matter.
+Still, external motivators matter.

-The innovation challenge ends with a prize ceremony where the winning ideas are chosen.
+The innovation challenge ends with a prize ceremony where the winning ideas and solutions are chosen.
 How to plan the best reward for those who win?
 In general, there is not just one solution that would work well under all circumstances: it always depends on the innovation competition and the target audience.

-It is important to remember that the rewards are not just the prize money - they represent the value of participating in the innovation process which will be recognized more and more often by the business world.
+It is important to remember that the rewards are not just the prize money - they represent the value of participating in the open innovation challenge process which will be recognized more and more often by the business world.

 Examples of the rewards: